Steve Parker (artist)

-Steve Parker is an American artist, musician, and composer whose work blends sound sculpture, public performance, and interactive installations.
-His projects explore themes of ritual, ecology, and collective listening, often using salvaged musical instruments and custom-built sonic devices.
+Steve Parker is an American sound artist, sculptor, musician, and composer based in Austin, Texas, whose work blends sound sculpture, public art, and interactive installations.
+His projects explore themes of ritual, ecology, surveillance, and collective listening, often using salvaged musical instruments, kinetic mechanisms, and custom-built sonic devices to make invisible systems audible.

-Parker is the recipient of honors including Creative Capital Award, the Rome Prize, a Fulbright Fellowship, and grants from the National Endowment for the Arts.
+Parker is the 2025 Texas State Artist for Sculpture and a recipient of the Creative Capital Award, the Rome Prize, two Fulbright Fellowships, and grants from the National Endowment for the Arts.

 Early life and education

 Raised in Chicago, Parker is of Lebanese descent.
 He earned a double major in music and mathematics from Oberlin College and Conservatory, graduating in 2002.
 Initially trained as a trombonist, he later developed an interest in experimental and technology-driven art practices, including computer programming and neural networks.
 He subsequently earned advanced degrees in music from Rice University and the University of Texas at Austin.

 Career

 After completing his studies, Parker became active in Austin's arts community as both a trombonist and organizer.
 He curated SoundSpace, a multidisciplinary music series at the Blanton Museum of Art that brought together performers from diverse genres in immersive, site-specific events.
 In 2021, he was awarded the Rome Prize in Design by the American Academy in Rome, where he developed Futurist Opera, a multimedia performance incorporating wearable sound suits and experimental instruments.

+In 2025, Parker was a Fulbright Senior Scholar at National Taiwan University, where he developed hybrid instruments in collaboration with Taiwanese musicians, instrument makers, and noise artists.

-Parker is the Artistic Director of Collide Arts, an organization that supports interdisciplinary performance and public art.
-He also serves as an associate professor of music at the University of Texas at San Antonio, where he leads the trombone studio and directs new music initiatives.
+Parker is the artistic director of COLLIDE Arts, a nonprofit organization that supports interdisciplinary performance and public art in Austin.
+He also serves as Associate Professor of Instruction at the University of Texas at San Antonio's School of Music, where he leads the trombone studio and directs new music initiatives.

-His artistic practice spans sculpture, composition, and performance.
-Drawing on salvaged musical instruments and found materials, Parker creates interactive installations and performances that often incorporate community participants, including marching bands, choirs, and urban wildlife such as bat colonies and flocks of grackles.
+His artistic practice spans sound sculpture, interactive installation, and large-scale community performance.
+Drawing on salvaged musical instruments and found materials, Parker creates public artworks and kinetic sculptures that often incorporate community participants, including marching bands, choirs, and urban wildlife such as bat colonies and flocks of grackles.
 These works frequently explore systems of control, sonic meditation, and interspecies communication, and emphasize audience engagement and participation.

 As a trombonist, Parker has premiered over 200 new works, with a focus on extended techniques and electronic augmentation.
 He is a frequent collaborator with the contemporary ensemble Signal in New York and has performed at institutions and festivals including the Guggenheim Museum, Lincoln Center Festival, the Los Angeles Philharmonic's in/SIGHT series, the Lucerne Festival, MASS MoCA, SXSW, and Tanglewood.
 His multidisciplinary collaborations blend elements of installation, public ritual, and experimental sound performance.